MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   [Back to top](#microsoft-edge---policies)

   ### AllowCrossOriginAuthPrompt
-  #### Allow cross-origin HTTP Basic Auth prompts
+  #### Allow cross-origin HTTP Authentication prompts

   #### Supported versions:
   - On Windows and macOS since 77 or later

   #### Description
-  Controls whether third-party sub-content on a page can open an HTTP Basic Auth dialog box.
+  Controls whether third-party images on a page can show an authentication prompt.

 Typically, this is disabled as a phishing defense.
-If you don't configure this policy, it's disabled and third-party sub-content can't open a HTTP Basic Auth dialog box.
+If you don't configure this policy, it's disabled and third-party images can't show an authentication prompt.

   #### Supported features:
   - Can be mandatory: Yes